 Our writing has appear in WIRED, Asterisk and The Spectator.
 It has been on Marginal Revolution, the top of HackerNews front page, and Escaping was one of Substack’s featured publications in 2023 and 2025.

 You’ll find essays about everything from the childhoods of exceptional people to how to find a good life partner, from an analysis of the notebooks of Ingmar Bergman to why the culture of schooling will limit the impact of AI tutors.
-Here is a summary of what I wrote in 2024.
+Here is a summary of what we wrote in 2024.

-My philosophy is that a blog post is a very long and complex search query to find fascinating people and make them route interesting things to your inbox.
+Our philosophy is that a blog post is a very long and complex search query to find fascinating people and make them route interesting things to your inbox.

 User's avatar